 Most people buy fresh cut flowers, and I do too sometimes, for very special occasions – it’s a colourful stall.
 You could get nuts and seeds and plants and meat and dog biscuits and cakes and nougat and bread and samoosas and fruit if you wanted to.
 I can’t understand why everyone in ‘Maritzburg isn’t there.
 Many people bring their dogs along too.
 It’s a jolly friendly affair.
 It is nice to see familiar faces and I always see my friend Des – which is a treat.

 Then, all laden down, I take my bags to the car.
 Car guard, Richard, greets me by name and rushes over to help me carry.
 He is very proud that the big sleek vintage Rolls Royce always parks in his section (I wonder who it belongs to?).
 Every week he has a joke to share – today it was “what do you get when you cross an elephant with a fish?” – Swimming Trunks!
 “Ta ra”, he calls out cheerfully as I head off home to wake Paul with some Chinese nibbles and think up ways to use the mountain of food I have bought.
 Especially, as I have already brought broad beans, peas, artichokes and cavalo nero with me from my garden in the country!
 Luckily the dogs love broccoli (and chinese snacks) too.

-If you are ever in ‘Maritzburg on a Saturday morning, don’t miss the market from 6.30 until about 9.30 in Alexandra Road.
+If you are ever in ‘Maritzburg on a Saturday morning, don’t miss the market from 6.30 until 11.
+NOW AT THE BOTANICAL GARDENS in Mayors Walk, Prestbury.
 Fresh food, in season, recently picked and sold by the farmer (mostly).
 Doesn’t get much better than this.